-If you want to do an International Co-op, you will work directly with your regular co-op faculty coordinator, AND a representative from international co-op.
-The earlier you start talking with International Co-op, the better.
+If you want to do a Global Co-op, you will work directly with your regular co-op faculty coordinator, AND a representative from GEO (with visas, pre-departure, etc).
+The earlier you start working with your coordinator, the better.

-Want to do an International Co-op?Check out their Webpage for more information.
+Want to do a Global Co-op?Check out their Webpage for more information.

 Are you considering a "civic engagement" type of co-op?A civic engagement co-op would be where NU connects you with a "provider" and they connect you with an organization for a fee.

-International co-op has lists for comparisons of the various providers and then also how to contact them.
-(You can contact them on your own - to gather information - but once you have an idea of what you are interested in, you should let International co-op and your co-op faculty member know.
+Your coordinator has lists for comparisons of the various providers and then also how to contact them.
+(You can contact them on your own - to gather information - but once you have an idea of what you are interested in, you should let your co-op faculty member know.
 FYI - our contact at Connect 123 is a former NU International Co-op Coordinator, Cynthia Sweet.
 She is great, knows how NU and Connect 123 work!

 If you'd like to read about some co-ops that students have done with Connect 123 or the Foundation for Sustainable Development, check out these student reflection projects on my webpage (hit "Ctrl" and "F", then type "connect" or "Sustainable"...it will find them for you.)